HKhaan/VectorWarUE4/README.md

-# ECS
+# ECF
 This is a fork on the VectorWarUE4 repo by BwdYeti (https://github.com/BwdYeti/VectorWarUE4).
-I changed the code to work with my virtualmemory/ecs(https://github.com/hakansanli/ECS_for_rollback_netcode) that's designed for working with ggpo.
+I changed the code to work with my virtualmemory/ecF(https://github.com/hakansanli/ECS_for_rollback_netcode) that's designed for working with ggpo.

 The parts I wrote are not the cleanest.
 So don't take what I wrote as an example of how you have to write cpp.

+!!Note: the reason the ecf folder is called ecs is because I didn't know the difference between the two arhitectures during development. (日本語ドキュメントはこちら)

 ### VectorWar UE4